 Identification of the University of Leeds student involvement with community issues

-Issues are registered with the University through the process detailed in the Neighbourhood Helpline Code.
+Community issues are shared with the University through a data sharing agreement with Leeds City Council.
 Where our students have been identified as living at a property implicated for causing a neighbourhood issue, the Sustainability Service initiate the University process with handling community complaints.

 Assessment of issue impact